A custom site template may be specified separately for each language copy of a community site.

 page-template property to the configuration node:

-Be sure to Save All and replicate custom code to all AEM instances (custom code is not included when the community site content is published from the console).
+Be sure to Save All and replicate custom code to all Adobe Experience Manager (AEM) instances (custom code is not included when the community site content is published from the console).

 The recommended practice for replicating custom code is to create a package and deploy it on all instances.